rpcxdr/CogswellDropMic/README.md

 ## Installation
 ### Manual
-* You will need to build the [cogs-android-client-sdk](https://github.com/cogswell-io/cogs-android-client-sdk) first, and install it into your local maven cache.
 * Follow the Android Studio installation instructions appropriate for your platform. http://developer.android.com/sdk/index.html (If you are on Ubuntu 15.04 or later, the only dependencies you need are lib32stdc++6 and lib32z1.
 Attempting to install some of the others will result in errors)
 * You will need SDK version 22.
 To get this version, open Android Studio > Preferences > Appearance and Behavior > System Settings > Android SDK > SDK Platforms > Check-mark Android 5.1.1, API level 22 > Ok.
 The SDK will be installed.
 * Once you have Android Studio installed, you will need to create a local.properties file that points to your SDK root.